 The Labour Council shapes the local political landscape by adding labour’s voice to issues that affect union members.
 As a voice for progressive change, social and economic justice, equality and workers’ rights, the Labour Council plays a significant role in supporting labour candidates or progressive candidates who share labours’ views.

-Committees: Education, Women's
+Committees: Political Action, Events, Women's